PatchaIT/TheRenewTTS/ReadMe.txt

  with option below.]

 > #### Max words/emotes repeat allowed
-How many times you allow to repeat a word/emote, if the option above is enabled.
+How many times you allow to repeat a word/emote, if `Clean repeated words/emotes` option is enabled.

 [Brand new]